solsticedhiver/rtl_heatmap/README.md

 ![SRD860](img/SRD860.png)

 ## No margin
+You can remove margin around the plot and draw label inside it.
+You can add a title.
+And a summary.

 Using `-c viridis --no-margin --inside --ylines --yticks 1h --title "Full spectrum scan 25MHz-1500MHz/8h"`

 ![Full spectrum scan 25MHz-1500MHz](img/fullscan.png)